jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_alarm_command_longrunning.md

 ---

-{% include note.html content="This alarm applies only to Analysis Services 2008." %}
+{% include note.html content="This alarm applies only to SQL Server Analysis Services 2008." %}

-## When this alarm occurs
+When this alarm is raised

-Go to the Commands page on the Activity drilldown to view the long running command.
-Look at the **Elapsed Time** column to locate the long running command.
+* Open the Activity drilldown \| Commands page to view the long running command.
+* Use the **Elapsed Time** column to locate the long running command.

 For information on how to configure the Long Running Command alarm, see the online help.